sarxos/webcam-capture/README.md

 ## Contribution

-If you have spare time, knownledge or some small amount of money you can help developing awesome Webcam Capture API and make it even better!
+If you have strong will, spare time, knownledge or even some small amount of money you would like to spent for good purpose you can help developing this awesome Webcam Capture API and make it even better!
 Several kinds of contributions are very welcome:

-* **Star Project** - star the project and become a stargazer.
-This will make project more popular.
+* **Star Project** - if you think this project is great, you would like to help, but you don't know how - you can become project's stargazer.
+By starring you're making project more popular.
+Visit [this](https://github.com/blog/1204-notifications-stars) link if you would like to learn more about how notifications and stars works on Github.
 * **Report bug or feature** - If you've found a bug or you've came-up with some fantastic feature which can make Webcam Capture a better API to use, don't hesitate to [create new issue](https://github.com/sarxos/webcam-capture/issues/new)